RPA and Cognitive intelligence are automation that increase your productivity in the short and long run. Here are some differences between the two.

 For example, organization XYZ has thousands of unstructured checks and orders in their database, and cognitive automation tools will analyze and group the items by asking questions like

-The tool can make sense of the data and process it with little or no human intervention or supervision by asking these questions.
+Have I seen this quality before?
+Has it been used earlier How was it used Is there any connection between this and the earlier tool and so on The tool can make sense of the data and process it with little or no human intervention or supervision by asking these questions.

 The effect of RPA on a business is immediate.
 Robotic process automation guarantees an immediate return on investment.
 Since intelligent RPA performs tasks more accurately than humans and is involved in day-to-day tasks, organizations immediately experience their effect on production.